loda-lang/loda-programs/programs/oeis/list0.md

 * [A087940](http://oeis.org/A087940) ([L13 program](087/A087940.asm)): a(n)=sum(k=0,n,binomial(n+(-1)^k,k)).
 * [A087953](http://oeis.org/A087953) ([L19 program](087/A087953.asm)): Floor((fibonacci(2*n+1)+1)/2).
 * [A088003](http://oeis.org/A088003) ([L08 program](088/A088003.asm)): Take the list t(n,0) = {1,...,n}; denote by t(n,j) this list after rotating to left (or right) by j positions.
 Calculate inner product of t(n,0) and t(n,j) and denote the value by s(n,j).
 Compute this inner product for all j = 1..n and choose the smallest.
 This is a(n).
+* [A088023](http://oeis.org/A088023) ([L63 program](088/A088023.asm)): Set a(1) = 1.
+Then take the list of defined initial terms, reverse their order, add 1, 2, 3...to the reversed list in succession and append this new list to the right of the previously defined terms.
+Repeat this process indefinitely.
 * [A088037](http://oeis.org/A088037) ([L20 program](088/A088037.asm)): Smallest square k == 1 (mod some n-th power), k > 1.
 * [A088039](http://oeis.org/A088039) ([L08 program](088/A088039.asm)): Smallest k such that k^3 == 1 (mod some n-th power), k > 1.
 * [A088041](http://oeis.org/A088041) ([L11 program](088/A088041.asm)): Smallest k such that k^4 - 1 is divisible by an n-th power, k > 1.